 SISTER GIANT 3 was held in March 2015 in Los Angeles, and also livestreamed.
 That years’s theme was Awakening our Conscience, Restoring our Democracy.
 Senator Bernie Sanders, Lisa Bloom, former Congressman Dennis Kucinich, author and journalist Thom Hartmann and others all helped us explore political issues ranging from getting money out of politics, to race and criminal justice, to the corruption of our food supply.

-The purpose of SISTER GIANT is to support a higher level of contribution among those who want to increase their efficacy as activist and/or candidate leading up to 2016 and beyond.
+The purpose of SISTER GIANT is to support a higher level of contribution among those who want to increase their efficacy as activist and/or candidate.
 The Conference is home to a higher level of political conversation — one that includes the heart as well as the head — and uplifts the tenor of citizen involvement.
 Together we can create a politics of conscience.
 You will find rich resources at SISTER GIANT, to support you in both your inner and outer journey to a more powerful, effective and meaningful citizenship.

 Come.
 Watch.
 Spread the word.